Beyond visual impact: why great OOH advertising campaigns end up in the press

 The coordination of multiple media owners and the adaptation of the message to so many formats across the same city was explicitly highlighted by Vodafone Spain’s brand director.

-The campaign earned coverage in Marketing Directo, which underscored precisely this capacity of spectacular OOH to “make an impact in a prominent, visible and distinctive way” — in the company’s own words — and to generate an amplification effect that digital or television alone would not have achieved with the same intensity.
+The campaign earned coverage in Marketing Directo, which underscored precisely this capacity of spectacular OOH to “make an impact in a prominent, visible and distinctive way” — in the company’s own words — and to generate an earned media amplification effect that digital or television alone would not have achieved with the same intensity.

 Salamanca touches the sky: 120 mupis and 9 screens that reached media across all of Spain

-In March 2025, Salamanca City Council launched the “Salamanca toca el cielo” (“Salamanca Touches the Sky”) campaign — a network of 120 mupis and 9 digital screens deployed for two months across the Avenida de América, Plaza de Castilla and Príncipe Pío interchanges, among others, with the goal of attracting Madrid-based tourists, who account for 20% of the city’s domestic visitors.
+In March 2025, Salamanca City Council launched the “Salamanca toca el cielo” (“Salamanca Touches the Sky”) campaign — a network of 120 mupis and 9 digital screens deployed for two months across the Avenida de América, Plaza de Castilla and Príncipe Pío transport hubs, among others, with the goal of attracting Madrid-based tourists, who account for 20% of the city’s domestic visitors.

 Palencia: 24 square metres at Plaza de Castilla that reached radio and digital media